AA battery

-The AA battery (or double-A battery) is a standard-size single-cell cylindrical dry battery.
+AA cells, match for size comparison.

+The AA battery (or double-A battery) is a standard-size of cylindrical dry battery.
+They are one of the most common types of interchangeable batteries in portable electronic devices.
+An AA battery is composed of a single electrochemical cell that may be either a primary battery (disposable) or a rechargeable battery.
+In the most common standard battery sizes, AA sits between the smaller AAA battery and the larger C battery.

+Several different chemistries are used in their construction, most commonly alkaline, zinc–carbon, lithium iron disulfide, and nickel–metal hydride.
+The exact terminal voltage, capacity and practical discharge rates depend on cell chemistry; however, devices designed for AA cells will usually only take 1.2–1.5 V, unless specified by the manufacturer.

+Designations

 ANSI and IEC battery nomenclature gives several designations for cells in this size, depending on cell features and chemistry.
 The IEC 60086 system calls the size R6, and ANSI C18 calls it 15.
 It is named UM-3 by JIS of Japan.
 Historically, it is known as D14 (hearing-aid battery), U12 – later U7 (standard cell), or HP7 (for zinc-chloride "high power" version) in official documentation in the United Kingdom, or a pen cell.

-AA batteries are common in portable electronic devices.
-An AA battery is composed of a single electrochemical cell that may be either a primary battery (disposable) or a rechargeable battery.
-Several different chemistries are used in their construction.
-The exact terminal voltage, capacity and practical discharge rates depend on cell chemistry; however, devices designed for AA cells will usually only take 1.2–1.5 V, unless specified by the manufacturer.